bv-cyberai/GameOfCells/README.md

 - **Course:** - CIS 405
 - **Assignment:** - GameOfCells

+# Pull Request Reviewer Roster
+When your PR is ready for review, ping the next person in the list to review:
+- Brenon
+- Tim
+- Andrew
+- Mark

 ## Problem

 Use agile methods to develop 'Game Of Cells' as part of a software engineering team. *Game Of Cells* is a game used to teach students about cells and cell functions.